Updated: Dec 1, 2021

 Airborne transmission, although not as prevalent as respiratory droplet transmission, can occur as 5 micron or smaller particle sizes drift in the air at greater distances and for longer times.
 This is shown as smaller, less dense particle streams in purple above.
 When inside crowded spaces with poor ventilation and lots of movement, the risk of airborne transmission increases.

 So how can businesses and families improve #IndoorAirQuality (IAQ) to protect those working within their offices and living in their homes not knowing if the air has been contaminate?
-Aside from typical social distancing, mask wearing and hand sanitizing methods, here are additional #IndoorAirPurification tips to help #StopTheSpreadOfCOVID19 inside buildings.
+Aside from typical social distancing, mask wearing and hand sanitizing methods, here are additional #IndoorAirPurification tips to help reduce COVID-19 and other contaminants inside buildings.

 Ventilate indoor air by opening windows and screen doors as much as possible to get outside air flowing through.